 “I think there has been some miscommunication,” Lom said in a calm voice.
 “You see, we’ve been employed by—”

-“Step away from the box,” interrupted the Agent as he removed a gas grenade from his hip.
-When they didn’t move, he hurled the can at them.
+“Step away from the cargo,” the scar-faced Agent interrupted.
+His hands went to the belt at his hip and removed a gas grenade.
+When Klev and Lom didn’t move, he hurled the can at them.

 Smoke filled Klev’s eyes as he clenched his mouth and nose shut.
 Lom had closed his eyes in time, but he had forgotten to hold his breath before fleeing.
 They rammed into each other, falling to the ground in a coughing fit.
-Their lungs burned and their eyes stun, but the pain didn’t last long.
-Less than a minute after the grenade exploded, they lost consciousness.
+Their lungs burned and their eyes stun.
+But the pain didn’t last long, for they soon lost consciousness.

 “I’ll figure out something, Lom.”
 Klev nudged his colleague.
 “I always do.”

 “There will be plenty of work in the Zone for us to do,” Klev continued, motioning at the simple but comfortable-looking buildings all around him.
-“We’ll have so many people wanting our services that we’ll have to turn people away!”
+“We’ll have so many people wanting our services that we’ll soon have to send people away!”

 The female Agent named Stella laughed uncontrollably.
-When she was finished, she said, “Oh, we’re not leaving you in the Middle Zone!
-You’ve been in jail; the only place for dangerous convicts is the Lower Region.”
+“Oh, we’re not leaving you in the Middle Zone!
+The only place for dangerous convicts is the Lower Region.”

-Drew, the male Agent, stepped past them when they arrived at a private Elevator.
-He entered a code into the panel and said, “Have a seat,” as the pod opened.
+Drew, the male Agent, stepped past the convicts when they arrived at a private Elevator.
+He covered the screen as he entered a code into the panel.
+The Agent said, “Have a seat,” as the pod opened.

 Klev and Lom did as they were told.
 In the corner, they whispered as quietly as they could manage while the Agents pushed buttons on the Elevator’s control screen.